Midrange Espresso Machines

 Breville Dual Boiler ($1600 US)

-In Short: This is the stripped down more manual version of Breville’s flagship Oracle automatic machine.
-It’s probably the best machine in this range in terms of temperature stability and user interface - if you can deal with its large size, slow steaming, and questionable aesthetics.
+In Short: This is the stripped down, more manual version of Breville’s flagship Oracle automatic machine.
+It’s probably the best machine in this range in terms of temperature stability and user interface - if you can deal with its large size, mediocre build, and questionable aesthetics.

 The Good: